ligos/blog.ligos.net/source/_posts/The-Reliability-Of-Optical-Disks.md

 My **heat test** is placing disks in a) my car (which is parked such that it has ~4 hours per day of sunlight) which acts as a greenhouse, b) my ceiling cavity (which is not insulated and can reach over 50℃ in Summer), and c) my freezer (which should be around -18℃).
 I only tested the BluRay M-Discs for heat.

+Updated in January 2024: Note that heat tests expose disks to some indirect light; while the cold test is stored in a dark freezer - I suspect this means the freezer disk will end up lasting longer.
+Only time will tell.

 **The TL;DR results**: keep optical disks out of direct sunlight and you should be good for a long time.

 <img src="/images/The-Reliability-Of-Optical-Disks/tested-to-destruction-dvd-and-bluray-and-mdisc.jpg" class="" width=300 height=300 alt="DVD, BluRays and M-Disc - All Tested to Destruction" />